-ARA stands for Affordable Robot Assistant that will assist disadvantaged individuals with the everyday struggles they face in the confines of their home.
+ARA is an Affordable Robot Assistant which will assist disadvantaged individuals with the everyday struggles they face in the confines of their home.
 Some of these struggles include navigating their home, communicating with people in different rooms and contacting emergency services.

 ARA’s platform consists of a Raspberry Pi 3, HD camera, continuous track, full stainless-steel body and several different motors and sensors for traversing through different environments.
 ARA has its own Wi-Fi and hosts a server upon startup which we use to control it via a Python script.

 In this project, we show that robots can be an affordable and reliable alternative for disadvantaged individuals if built and programmed responsibly.
 Further research could entail creating a mobile application that would make it easier to use the robot and adding more commands to the Python script.

 We decided to make ARA because we saw a need in the disadvantaged community.
 Swipe through the following slides to see what we mean.